 Information and Application

-A Project SEARCH Howard information night will be held on Wednesday, February 6, 2019 at 6:30 p.m. in the Redwood Room at Old Cedar Lane School, 5451 Beaverkill Road, Columbia MD 21044.
-Applications are due March 1, 2019.
+Project SEARCH Howard information nights are held annually.
 The application package may be downloaded through the Howard County Public School System.
 For more information please contact Project SEARCH Howard Program Manager Natalie Dohner firstname.lastname@example.org or Director of Special Education for HCPSS Janice Yetter Janice_Yetter@hcpss.org.